 - I have read through and fulfill the programme specific requirements to be eligible to apply.

-- I have read through and am aware of any specific requirements of the partner universities I am applying for as listed in SoleMove (found via the search tool).
+- I have read through and am aware of any specific requirements of the partner universities I am applying for.

 - I have checked the travel information for every country that I want to apply for - including entry requirements, safety conditions and local customs which may affect my stay.

-- I have prepared a Statement of Purpose in English and motivated the choice of my top three universities according to the template found on the website.
+- I have prepared a Statement of Purpose in English according to the template found on the website.

-- I have prepared a CV of max two A4 pages in English.
+- I have prepared a CV in English.

-- I have prepared a study plan for all the universities I am applying to according to the example found on the website and the courses I have chosen are coherent with the courses offered at each university I am applying for offers relevant courses for my program and study interest.
+- I have prepared a study plan for all the universities I am applying for according to the example found on the website.
+I have made sure that each university I am applying for offers relevant courses for my program and study interest.

-- If I am not following the official study structure of my programme I have uploaded an alternative study structure document in my application.
+- If I am not following the official study structure of my programme I have uploaded an individual study plan in my application.

-- I have created an application in SoleMove and have followed this application guide to ensure I have filled in the application in a correct way.
+- I have created an application in SoleMove and have followed this application guide to ensure that I have completed the application in a correct way.

-- I have written the name of my current study program according to the list given in this guide.
+- I have written my personal number and the name of my study program according to the format and list given in this guide.